wurde/prefab-ui/README.md

 # Prefab UI

-A suite of Web Component libraries built using the Prefab Design System.
+A suite of Web Components built using the Prefab Design System.

 ## Libraries